Zoning in Spartanburg County

 Do you need zoning confirmation or verification of a property?

-To obtain information under the South Carolina Freedom of Information Act, visit the Spartanburg County Freedom of Information Act web page.
+To obtain information under the South Carolina Freedom of Information Act, visit the Spartanburg County Freedom of Information Act (FOIA) web page.

 Other pertinent information: